 Graduate Admission - Requirements

-Graduate and post-baccalaureate applicants may apply for a degree objective, a credential or advanced certificate objective.
+Graduate and post-baccalaureate applicants may apply for a degree objective, a credential or an advanced certificate objective.
 Depending on the objective, the CSU will consider an application for graduate admission as follows:

 - Specifically, a student shall at the time of enrollment: (1) have completed a four-year college course of study and hold an acceptable baccalaureate degree from an institution accredited by a regional accrediting association, or shall have completed equivalent academic preparation as determined by appropriate campus authorities; (2) be in good academic standing at the last college or university attended; (3) have earned a grade point average of at least 2.5 on the last degree completed by the candidate or have attained a grade point average of at least 2.5 (A=4.0 grading scale) in the last 60 semester (or 90 quarter) units attempted; and (4) satisfactorily meet the professional, personal, scholastic, and other standards for graduate study, including qualifying examinations, as appropriate campus authorities may prescribe.
 In unusual circumstances, a campus may make exceptions to these criteria.

 Students who meet the minimum requirements for graduate and post-baccalaureate studies may be considered for admission in one of the four following categories:

 - Graduate Classified - To pursue a graduate degree, applicants are required to fulfill all of the professional, personal, scholastic and other standards, including qualifying examinations, prescribed by the campus; or

 - Graduate Conditionally Classified - Applicants may be admitted to a graduate degree program in this category if, in the opinion of appropriate campus authority, deficiencies may be remedied by additional preparation; or